farrukh-ahm/kitchen-assistant/README.md

     1. As a first time user, I want to easily navigate throughout the app without getting overwhelmed by any of the features.
     1. As a first time user, I want the instructions to be clear and precise.

+  - ### Regular/Frequent User:
+    1. As a regular user, I want to be able to organise my kitchen easily and without any hassle.
+    1. As a regular user, I want to have the precise knowledge of where to go to achieve a particular task.
+    1. As a regular user, I want the app to run smoothly without any bugs or issues.

  ### Process Flow Chart: <a name="flow"></a>
   ![Flowchart of the process](./assets/readme-images/project%203%20layout.JPG)